 2. Join one of the many active Fishtown Facebook groups There are many hyperlocal Fishtown online communities.
 Here are three to get you started:

-Fishtown is AWESOME OLD/NEW/EVERYONE: More than 10,000 Fishtowners use this group for home repair advice, service recommendations and friendly stories.
+Fishtown is AWESOME OLD/NEW/EVERYONE: More than 10,000 Fishtowners use this group for local happenings, service recommendations and friendly stories.
 Come for the neighborly shout-outs, stay for the occasional organic pizza feud.

 Buy Nothing Fishtown: Join this group to ask for anything you'd like to receive for free, borrow, or post anything you’d like to give away, lend or share in our hyperlocal community.